banyan/gh-calver-release/README.md

 >Create a Release PR and a Release using calver

 There are cases where you want to release a website or application with [calendar versioning](https://calver.org/).
 This tool can be used in such cases and is supposed to be used with GitHub Actions.
+Inspired from [git-pr-release](https://github.com/x-motemen/git-pr-release) and [github-pr-release](https://github.com/uiur/github-pr-release).

 You can run `gh-calver-release create:pr` on any event such as `workflow_dispatch`.
 This will create a pull request for release.
 The description of the Pull Request will be created using the [Automatically generated release notes](https://docs.github.com/en//repositories/releasing-projects-on-github/automatically-generated-release-notes) feature.
 You can also customize the description using `.github/release.yml`.
 See further [configuration options](https://docs.github.com/en//repositories/releasing-projects-on-github/automatically-generated-release-notes#configuration-options).